 Previous books by Graeme include: You Never Met My Father (2014).

-The blurb: “This very lively collection contains a wide sweep of poems, many of them prize-winning, taking readers on a remarkable journey.
+John’s previous book, published in 2019, was entitled Poems Far and Wide.
+Here’s the blurb: “This very lively collection contains a wide sweep of poems, many of them prize-winning, taking readers on a remarkable journey.
 Some look to the past, others to the future, but all are of their time: the reverberating now.
 The tone is contemporary and bold, while the poet’s sensibility tends to favour an eclectic inclusiveness.
 Uniformly, this wide-ranging and poetically engaging collection demands to be enjoyed.”

-Previous books by John include:
+Earlier books by John include:

 Len Vardy: Readings From The Courthouse and Other Poems (2016)